 A popular and reliable strategy employed by many foreigners dealing in USRPI is to purchase the property as a corporate entity, most commonly, an LLC.
 Under United States tax law, when a U.S.-formed LLC sells real property, FIRPTA withholdings may be kept in the company’s (seller’s) possession.

-As Orlando’s most experienced, most trusted real estate service for foreign investors, the Authentic Real Estate Team understands the questions and concerns that foreigners bring to their transactions.
+As Orlando’s most experienced, most trusted real estate service for foreign investors, the Orlando Homes For Sale understands the questions and concerns that foreigners bring to their transactions.
 We know that FIRPTA withholdings are just one of the many foreboding factors that non-citizen investors face when dealing in United States real property.
 But armed with our expert advice, these valued contributors to Orlando’s economy have gained a solid foothold in the Central Florida real estate scene, even if they’ve never stepped foot on Central Florida soil.
 Let us show you how you can cash in on the magic of Orlando real estate, no matter where in the world you live.

 Find your dream home in Orlando

 Sorry we are experiencing system issues.
 Please try again.